 The State Solid and Hazardous Waste Plan provides direction for residents, businesses, and governments to more wisely manage waste and materials.
 Waste generation continues to increase, in aggregate and per capita, since the late 1980s when we began to measure it.

 Valuable recyclables and waste resources are being thrown away.
 Toxic chemicals that can harm peoples' health or the environment are common in many products.

 Our goal is to reduce or eliminate waste and toxics wherever we can.

 What is the State Solid and Hazardous Waste Plan?

 The State Solid and Hazardous Waste Plan guides the management of waste and materials in Washington.
-Its goal is to eliminate waste and toxics wherever possible and use the remaining wastes as resources.
-The plan helps advance the state's waste management hierarchy, established in the solid and hazardous waste statutes, which identifies waste reduction as the highest priority, followed by recycling, and then safe disposal.
+Its vision is to eliminate waste and toxics wherever possible and use the remaining wastes as resources.
+The plan advances the state's waste management hierarchy, established in the solid and hazardous waste statutes; that waste reduction is the highest priority, followed by recycling, and then safe disposal.

-Washington's citizens, businesses, and governments have all made big improvements in waste management practices since the first state plan was adopted in 1972, but there is work yet to be done.
+Washington's residents, businesses, and governments have all made big improvements in waste management practices since the first state plan was adopted in 1972, but there is work yet to be done.

 Why plan for reducing solid and hazardous waste?

 Reducing wastes and toxics has many benefits:

 - Saves money for consumers, local governments, and businesses